DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 Looks good, but trying to select a moving Morph to get its menu is a problem.

-One way to do this is vai a Workspace.
+One way to do this is with a Workspace.

 Each class knows all of its instances, so we can ask the class to stop stepping its Morph instances.